 High-quality teaching is the biggest in-school factor in raising the attainment of children, but teachers’ learning curves are at their steepest in the early years of their careers – and this is where Accelerate’s specialist support can help.

 Developed with expert teachers and teacher educators, Accelerate provides early career teachers with the essential specialist support they need to rapidly improve their practice to improve outcomes for learners; with Accelerate, early career teachers will quickly become more effective and efficient in the classroom.
 Built around professional development models that are the most effective in improving teacher practice and student outcomes, Accelerate incorporates expert instructional coaching, deliberate practice, and high-quality, evidence-informed content delivered through a flexible, blended model.

-The Accelerate programme begins in January 2019 and runs for four terms.
-It is free for teachers in eligible schools through funding from the Department for Education, but places are limited.
+The Accelerate programme is free for teachers in eligible schools through funding from the Department for Education, but places are limited.

 Specialist coaches will support participants throughout on a 1:1 basis, guide online conversations with programme participants, and run short local workshops each term to bring participants together.